The Fullington Auto Bus Company Title VI Policy and Complaint Process

 - How to handle a Title VI and/or LEP complaint

-The Fullington Auto Bus Company does not have a formal practice of outreach techniques due to the lack of LEP population and resources available in the service area.
-However, the following are a few options that The Fullington Auto Bus Company will incorporate when and/or if the need arises for LEP outreach:
+Fullington does not have a formal practice of outreach techniques due to the lack of LEP population and resources available in the serve area.
+However, the following are options Fullington will incorporate when and/or if the need arises for LEP outreach:

 - If staff knows that they will be presenting a topic that could be of potential importance to an LEP person or if staff will be hosting a meeting or a workshop in a geographic location with a known concentration of LEP persons, meeting notices, fliers, advertisements, and agendas will be printed in an alternative language, based on known LEP population in the area.